dgraposo/TRCtest/README.md

 # TRC Server
 This git repo gives you a sample code to interact with ISABELA API.
-There are a sample code built to the linux and gcc compiler and available on the linux-gcc branch.
+There is a sample code built to the linux and gcc compiler and available on the linux-gcc branch.

 ## Linux-GCC